streamdata-gallery-organizations/iex/_listings/iex/hist-get-openapi.md

       parameters:
       - in: query
         name: displayPercent
-        description: ' Optional  If set to true, all percentage values will be multiplied by a factor of 100 (Ex: /stock/aapl/quote?displayPercent=true)'
+        description: 'Optional  If set to true, all percentage values will be multiplied by a factor of 100 (Ex: /stock/aapl/quote?displayPercent=true)'
       responses:
         200: